VirgilSecurity/virgil-ratchet-x/README.md

 ```

 ###  Store the Group Session
 The Ratchet SDK doesn't store and update the group chat session itself.
-That's why you need to use the `storeGroupSession` SDK function for storing the chat sessions.
+Use the `storeGroupSession` SDK function to store the chat sessions.

-> Also, you need to store existing session after operations that change the session's state (encrypt, decrypt, setParticipants, updateParticipants), therefore if the session already exists in storage, it will be overwritten
+> Also, store existing session after operations that change the session's state (encrypt, decrypt, setParticipants, updateParticipants).
+If the session already exists in storage, it will be overwritten

 ```swift
 try! secureChat.storeGroupSession(groupSession)
 ```

 ### Send the Group Ticket
-Now, you have to provide the group chat ticket to other members.
+Next, provide the group chat ticket to other members.

-- First of all, let's serialize the ticket
+- First, serialize the ticket

 ```Swift
 let ticketData = ticket.serialize()
 ```

-- For security reasons we can't send the unprotected ticket, because it contains unencrypted symmetric key.
+- For security reasons, we can't send the unprotected ticket because it contains an unencrypted symmetric key.
 Therefore, we have to encrypt the serialized ticket for the receivers.
-The only proper secure way to do this, is to use peer-to-peer Double Ratchet sessions with each of participants to send the ticket.
+The only secure way to do this is to use peer-to-peer Double Ratchet sessions with each participant to send the ticket.

 ```Swift
 for card in receiverCards {